1963 South Vietnamese coup d'état: Reaction

 The reaction to the coup was mixed.
 The coup was immediately denounced by the Soviet Union and the People's Republic of China, asserting that the coup had brought a US "puppet" government.
-The remainder of the world expressed the general hope that the junta would end persecution against Buddhists and focus on defeating the communist insurgency.
+The remainder of the world expressed the general hope that the junta would end persecution of Buddhists and focus on defeating the communist insurgency.

 Both North Vietnam and the VC were caught off guard by the events in Saigon.
 Hanoi initially did not comment apart from repeating the news, as they had not been prepared.
-On one hand, the communist leaders were disheartened that they could no longer exploit Diệm's unpopularity.
-On the other hand, they were confident that Diệm's successors would be weak, fall apart easily and facilitate a communist revolution.
+On one hand, the communist leaders were disheartened that they could no longer exploit Diệm's unpopularity; on the other, they were confident that Diệm's successors would be weak, fall apart easily and facilitate a communist revolution.
 The official newspaper, the Nhan Dan, opined that "By throwing off Ngo Dinh Diem and his brother Ngo Dinh Nhu, the US imperialists have themselves destroyed the political bases they had built up for years.
 The deaths of Diem and Nhu were followed by the disintegration of big fragments of the ... [government] machine."

 On the night of 1 November, as Gia Long Palace was besieged, VC radio in South Vietnam had urged the Vietnamese people and ARVN loyalists to resist the coup.
-However, the general's quick and successful coup prevented any joint action.
+However, the generals' quick and successful coup prevented any joint action.
 Within a week of the coup, the VC had regained its direction and launched more than one thousand attacks.
 A communist spokesperson expressed shock that the Americans had appeared to support the removal of Diệm, believing him to have been one of their strongest opponents.
-The leader of the VC, Nguyễn Hữu Thọ termed the coup a "gift from Heaven for us".
+The leader of the VC, Nguyễn Hữu Thọ, termed the coup a "gift from Heaven for us".
 Some VC officials were so surprised that the Americans would remove Diệm that they thought it was a trick.
 They felt Diệm's removal was a blunder on the part of the Americans.
 Tho said "Our enemy has been seriously weakened from all points of view, military, political and administrative."
 Thọ said: